retaildevcrews/pib-gitops/README.md

 - `chmod 600 "$HOME/.ssh/akdc.pat"
 - create a single cluster fleet
   - ` flt create -c your-cluster-name`
-    - make sure to specify -b yourBranch if you're not using main
+    - do not specify `--arc` if you are using a normal AIRS subscription
+    - do not specify `--ssl` unless you have domain, DNS, and wildcard cert setup